temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-These Activities can be customized to call an Email API to send actual emails.
+These Activities can be customized to call an email API to send actual emails.
 Of course, the Activities won't run if they're not registered to a Worker.
 Now, you'll build the Worker Process.